XikunJiang/xikunjiang.github.io/_pages/about.md

 # Experience
-Algorithm Intern
+**Algorithm Intern**

-Data Program Group, Intel Asia-Pacific Co.
+Data Program Group, Intel Asia-Pacific Research & Development Ltd, Shanghai, China.
-Shanghai, China
-2021.05 – 2022.06

-I was engaged in AI on the cloud, with my role centered around the construction of the cloud computing management platform, utilizing OpenStack, Kubernetes, and Kubeflow.
+2021.05 – 2022.06: I was engaged in AI on the cloud, with my role centered around the construction of the cloud computing management platform, utilizing OpenStack, Kubernetes, and Kubeflow.
 Additionally, I undertook the execution of diverse AI projects built upon these frameworks.

 Getting started
 ======
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
 1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.